liuniwan528/DayZ_Legacy/README.md

 This is DayZ, if it isn't broke "hold my beer".
 Most bugs will be on the scripting side, as the .exe is where I've spend the majority of my time.

 As for those nasty .exe bugs in the order they'll likely be fixed, optimizations happen along the way.

 zooming with right mouse button and moving can cause throwing item.
 Getin/Getout of vehicle not playing animation on dedicated server.

-When in vehicle player position isnt updated correctly, and player stays at the place of entry.

 vehicles have a good bit of visual bugs with wheel animations, inventory items look duplicated sometimes but aren't without persistance/reloading the server making them persistant.